bengrunfeld/study-notes/javascript-interview-questions.md

 ### 24. What does supporting `first class functions` mean?

 In computer science, a language is said to support `first class functions` if it treats `functions` as `first class objects`.
 That means that the language supports constructing new functions during the execution of a program, storing them in data structures, passing them as arguments to other functions, and returning them as the values of other functions.

+### 25. What are the similarities and differences between `high order functions` and `first class functions`?

+**Similarities:** Both allow functions as arguments and functions as return values.

+**Differences:** *high order* describes a mathematical concept of functions that operate on other functions.

+*first class*, on the other hand, is a computer science term that describes programming language entities that have no restriction on their use.
+Therefore, first-class functions can appear anywhere in a program that other first class entities (e.g. numbers, arrays) can.